 To ensure that your proposed research project complies with ethical standards, please read Fleming's policies related to research at Fleming:

-If you are not sure if you need REB approval for your study, please contact the Office of Applied Research at firstname.lastname@example.org.
+If you are not sure if you need REB approval for your study, please contact the Office of Applied Research and Innovation at firstname.lastname@example.org.

 Submit REB applications by email to email@example.com.
 Applications must be submitted by the first day of the month for that month's REB meeting.